Aiqz/Edge-Enhancement/README.md

 # Edge-Enhancement

-Edge Enhancement Improves Adversarial Robustness in Image Classification
-****
-Implementions of Edge Enhancement and other advserarial training method, including Standard Training(ST), Advserarial Training(AT), ALP, TRADES and Avmixup
+Implementions of "Edge Enhancement Improves Adversarial Robustness in Image Classification" and other advserarial training method, including Standard Training(ST), Advserarial Training(AT), ALP, TRADES and Avmixup

 ## Usage
 For MNIST and Tiny ImageNet, we use DataParallel(DP).